ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_sea_surface_salinity.rst

 a time.
 The diagnostic only expects variables with dimensions `time` and `depth_id` and it does not assume any other constraint.

-It ist herefore mandatory to keep the `extract_shape` preprocessor for more than one region and any form of region operation (`mean`, `max`, `min` ...) to collapse the `latitude` and `longitude` coordinates.
+It is therefore mandatory to keep the `extract_shape` preprocessor for more than one region and any form of region operation (`mean`, `max`, `min` ...) to collapse the `latitude` and `longitude` coordinates.
 In case you want to try with variables that have extra dimensions (i.e. `depth`) you must add an extra preprocessor